roidrage/paperplanes/work-with-me.md

 I’m looking to join a growth stage company (5-10+ MM ARR, or post Series A; 15+ people in engineering) that values diversity and inclusion, where technology is a key part of the business, and where I can help grow and scale the engineering teams to the next level.

 Interested?
-Feel free to get in touch via LinkedIn or [email](mailto:mathias@paperplanes.de), or feel free to share my [LinkedIn profile](https://www.linkedin.com/in/mathias-meyer-50a753aa/).
+Feel free to get in touch via [Twitter](https://twitter.com/roidrage) or [email](mailto:mathias@paperplanes.de), or feel free to share my [LinkedIn profile](https://www.linkedin.com/in/mathias-meyer-50a753aa/).